caalar/.github/CONTRIBUTING.md

 First of all, thanks for your participation.

 The following guideline will help you with creating good issues or pull requests as well as proposing improvements to existing functionality.
-These instructions are meant to be collaborative so please feel free to create a pull request if you see room for improvement.
+These rules are by no means comprehensive so please feel free to create a pull request if you see room for improvement.
+While the following guidelines are not strictly enforced, if everyone were to adhere to them, I feel it would create a much more productive environment for all.

 ## Steps for creating good issues or pull requests